-Before we get into it, I’d just like to say I hate cleaning.
-Well, that’s not quite true.
-I hate the thought of having to clean, even if I quite enjoy it once I start.
+Before we get into it, I’d like to say I hate cleaning.
+Well, that’s not entirely true.
+I hate starting to clean, even if I enjoy it once I start.

 Giraffe Tools Grandfalls pressure washer ($310)

 Showerheads, sink hoses, power cables.
 No more snaked cables, no more kinked ones, no more knotted messes.
-Oh, and they have a normal hose version, if you prefer that.
+This is an absolute godsend.

 Roborock Q5+ robot vacuum ($700 with dock)

 The better ones, like this Q5+ from Roborock, can navigate around your furniture, map your floors, remember which floor they’re on, and more.

-The combo of good suction and a self-emptying dock mean it’s as maintenance-free as your floors will be.
+The combo of good suction and a self-emptying dock means it’s as maintenance-free as your floors will be.

-WORX Hydroshot Ultra WG649 40V High Pressure Handheld Cleaner ($390)
+WORX Hydroshot Ultra WG649 40V High-Pressure Handheld Cleaner ($390)

-That means all you need is a water source, which could be a bucket, a hose, or even a lake.
+That means all you need is a water source, a bucket, a hose, or a lake.

 You can drop the feed hose for this washer into dirty water, and it’ll not pick up a single bit of dirt, so you’ll have a stream of clean, pressurized water to clean whatever you need to.

 Roborock S7 MaxV Ultra ($1,400)

 We said the Q5+ was the best robovac for most people, but what if you need more?

-Now, you can also mop your floors, with a self-cleaning and self-emptying dock which means all your floor surfaces now need minimal maintenance.
+Now, you can also mop your floors with a self-cleaning and self-emptying dock which means all your floor surfaces need minimal maintenance.

-Dreametech W10 self-cleaning bot ($1,099)
+Dreametech D10 Plus self-cleaning bot ($400)

-This stylish self-emptying robotic cleaner can vacuum and mop, while LiDAR maps your floors for effective cleaning.
+This stylish self-emptying robotic cleaner can vacuum and mop while LiDAR maps your floors for effective cleaning.

 Roborock Dyad ($450)

-Roborock’s Dyad adds a wet/dry vacuum to powered mopping rollers, so your floors will be spotless and dry in no time at all.
+Roborock’s Dyad adds a wet/dry vacuum to powered mopping rollers, so your floors will be spotless and dry in no time.

 I’ve got a robot vacuum cleaning my floors daily, and this upright still shocked me with how much dirt it sucked off my planking.

 iRobot Roomba m6 robot mop ($350-400)

-You don’t have to push an automatic mop around if you prefer.
+It’s 2023; you don’t have to push a mop around.
 The Braava Jet m6 does all the mopping for you, with Wi-Fi control, automated schedules, and more.